Impact Strategy & Governance

 Cross-Functional Leadership Team

-McDonald’s cross-functional senior leadership approach was established in 2016, bringing together senior executives from across the Company who are accountable for leading McDonald’s Impact Strategy.
-In 2020, we announced the newly created role of Executive Vice President and Chief Global Impact Officer to oversee our ongoing efforts to have a positive impact around the world.
-This team of leaders has evolved with our strategy and reports to the President and Chief Executive Officer (CEO) of McDonald’s Corporation.
+Our cross-functional senior leadership approach was established in 2016, bringing together senior executives from across the Company who are accountable for leading McDonald’s Impact Strategy.
+In 2020, we announced the newly created role of Executive Vice President (EVP) and Global Chief Impact Officer to oversee our ongoing efforts to have a positive impact around the world.
+This team of leaders has evolved with our strategy and reports to our CEO.
 Leading officers currently include:

-• Executive Vice President and Chief Supply Chain Officer.
+• EVP and Global Chief Supply Chain Officer

-Supported by our CEO, the team meets multiple times each year to discuss strategy and progress.
-These leaders and their teams work together as our organization strives to fulfill our overall global aims, goals and actions related to Priority Impact Areas.
+Supported by our CEO, team members meet multiple times each year to discuss strategy and progress.
+These leaders and their teams work together as our organization strives to fulfill our overall global aims, goals and actions related to Impact Strategy and Impact Areas.

 Together, they have responsibility for establishing plans and monitoring progress to achieve our goals and commitments.

-Within Global Impact, the McDonald’s Global Sustainability & ESG team provides Corporate Staff leadership, coordination and support for our global sustainability policies, programs and reporting.
-This includes close partnership with global cross-functional teams, such as Global Supply Chain and Customer Experience, and support for country-level sustainability staff for localized execution relevant to our markets.
+The McDonald’s Global Sustainability & Social Impact team provides Corporate Staff leadership, coordination and support for our global sustainability policies, programs and reporting.
+This includes close partnership with global cross-functional teams, such as Global Supply Chain, Global People and Global Customer Experience, and support for country-level impact and sustainability staff for localized execution relevant to our markets.

 Partnering With Franchisees and Suppliers

-We’ve been working to integrate ESG considerations into our business for decades.
+We’ve been working to integrate environmental and social considerations into our business for decades.
 Over the years, our strategic ambitions have grown and expanded from a collection of focused strategies for targeted issues to today’s holistic Impact Strategy that is grounded in our corporate purpose to feed and foster the communities we serve.

 • Collaborated with Dr. Temple Grandin to develop McDonald’s Animal Welfare Auditing Program.